hanatonikkou/xous-book/src/ch07-07-forwarding.md

 # Forwarding Messages

-Because server IDs are used to protect APIs, there arises occasions where servers need to be firewalled: a private server within a crate may implement a range of powerful and dangerous APIs, of which only a small portion should be revealed to external callers.
+Because server IDs are used to protect APIs, there arise occasions where servers need to be firewalled: a private server within a crate may implement a range of powerful and dangerous APIs, of which only a small portion should be revealed to external callers.